 “As a Pathfinder, I’ve been able to show my colleagues new ways to improve our processes and improve the atmosphere for our clients,” he said.
 “It’s opened me up to the idea that technology can help every stakeholder in the process.”

 Ethan is also excited about the opportunity to test new features and give feedback to inform product development.
-For example, he recently tested OpenSpace’s 3D scan capabilities, which allow teams to capture a full, 3-dimensional view of an area inside a jobsite and take measurements of it within OpenSpace.
+For example, he recently tested OpenSpace’s 3D scan capabilities, which allow teams to capture a full, three-dimensional view of an area inside a job site and take measurements of it within OpenSpace.

 As for the future, he hopes to be running projects himself in the not-too-distant future.
-In the near-term, he’s excited about A.L.
+In the near term, he’s excited about A.L.
 Huber taking on more projects in the athletic sector; they currently have a couple of stadium projects underway.
-As a quality focused company, Ethan sees OpenSpaces being a value-added technology to future projects.
+As a quality-focused company, Ethan sees OpenSpaces being a value-added technology for future projects.
 We’re very excited that Ethan has been able to use OpenSpace to further his career and his team’s performance, and we can’t wait to see what he does next.

 Pathfinders are power users like Ethan who excel at using OpenSpace.
-If you’d like to be a Pathfinder, reach out to our team today.
+You can check out all of our published Pathfinder Spotlights in the OpenSpace Community gallery.
+If you’d like to be a Pathfinder, submit your Pathfinder application today.